-What is Connection pooling in Python and How to implement it in Python?
+What is Connection pooling in Python and How to implement it?
 What are the benefits of using connection pooling?
 If you have all these questions, then don’t worry.
 This article provides information intended to help developers to implement a connection pooling for Python database-centric applications.

 First, this article provides an overview of the MySQL Database connection pooling.
 Next, it provides examples of how to use the